 70.4% of cows in the US are raised on factory farms, a total of 65,928,220 cows.
 This includes both dairy cows and cows raised for meat.

 Do these numbers inspire you to cut down on your animal product consumption?
-Join Meating Halfway, our custom 21-day journey that will guide you toward eating less meat.
-You can also help us ban factory farming by urging your legislators to support the Farm System Reform Act.
+You can help us ban factory farming by urging your legislators to support the Farm System Reform Act.